 If you’re seeking something with 4K and high frame rate capabilities, you might want to consider other options.
 However, if you’re looking to get into streaming, video chatting with friends and family, or doing more video conferencing for work, the Logitech C922 is an option that stands out from the dizzying array of webcams in 2019.

 What you pay and what you get

 If the Logitech C922 Pro Stream checks all the boxes of what you need from a webcam, then by all means, go for it.
-It's a solid contender that can do a good job in a wide variety of applications, whether that's Skype calls with family, business video conferences, or game streaming.
+It's a strong contender that can do a good job in a wide variety of applications, whether that's Skype calls with family, business video conferences, or game streaming.

 But, if you find yourself wanting more and have some budget room or you don't need all of the features and want to save some money, there are other options that may be more worthwhile.

-It's good, but there's better
+It's good, but there are other options

 If you're not trying to go for any fancy game streaming with high frame rate video or background replacements, you can get the more affordable Logitech C925-e, which is otherwise fairly similar to the C922 Pro Stream.
 One handy feature that comes with this webcam that the C922 lacks is a sliding privacy shade, so you can keep the webcam plugged in while knowing that any digital intruders won't be seeing anything.